-The number of contact hours per week in the first year is 24.
+The contact time within the degree programme comprises of lectures, seminars, projects, and team work.
+The number of contact hours per week in the first year is 20 hours.
 Contact hours are considered equivalent to 50-minute teaching hours.

-In the first academic year, you must attain 60 credits from the AUAS.
-If you attain fewer than 50 credits, the AUAS will issue a negative binding study advice (BSA).
-This means you will not be able to continue with the programme.
-For more information about the BSA criteria, refer to Binding study advice.
+Each academic year, you can earn 60 credits.
+If you earn less than 50 credits, AUAS will issue a negative binding study advice (BSA).
+This means you will not be able to continue the programme.
+You will then meet with your study coach to discuss whether another degree programme would be more suitable for you.
+One credit equals 28 hours of study.
+For more information about the BSA criteria, refer to Binding study advice(opens in new window).